Disaster recovery reference architecture: On-premises data center to Skytap – warm recovery

 Use our import tools to bring your Power LPARs, x86 VMware VMs, and x86 VMware vApps into Skytap.

 During this process, your VMs are uploaded to a Skytap region.
 Each VM retains everything installed on it, including the operating system, installed applications, containers, etc. For more information, see Overview: Importing VMs and vApps into Skytap.

 Configure the environment as needed.

 Your Skytap virtual environment can be configured to replicate your on-premises application stack, down to the IP address and hostname assigned to each VM.
 For more information, see Editing environments and networks.

-If you are using a third-party software product for application recovery, install that agent inside of the virtual machines in your Skytap virtual environment.
-Test the agent to ensure it is working properly.
+If you’re using a third-party software product for application recovery, install that agent inside of the virtual machines in your Skytap virtual environment.
+Test the agent to ensure it’s working properly.

 Share the virtual environment with any Skytap users who will need access to it during disaster recovery.

 Add the virtual environment to a project, and give access to any users who need to view, use, or edit the environment.
 Users can have different levels of access, depending on their project role.